 Best Hotel in San Spirito/San Frediano: Horto Convento

-Hotel Convento is a stunning four-star hotel in Florence.
-Ideally located in the Tuscany Wine Region, this hotel is close to restaurants, bars and Florence’s most popular tourist attractions.
+Hotel Convento is a stunning four-star hotel in Florence with an excellent location.
+It’s close to restaurants, bars, and several popular tourist attractions.

 Santa Croce is one of Florence’s best-kept secrets.
 It is situated close to Duomo and the city centre but is still far enough away enough that it retains its authentic charm and feel.